The 4 Main Types of Body Fat—And Why You Should Care

 BROWN FAT: "GOOD FAT"

 From an evolutionary perspective, brown fat helps to keep a newborn's core temperature warm—it's the brown adipose tissue (BAT) found in the back of the neck and serves to convert food to heat.
-It acts like a muscle when stimulated by cold environments, burning calories for fuel.
+It acts as a muscle when stimulated by cold environments, burning calories for fuel.

 An adult of normal or below-normal weight naturally stores about two to three ounces—enough to burn 250 calories over the course of three hours when stimulated.
 As for standing in a cold shower to lose weight, theoretically it could work; but the clinical proof of "shivering yourself skinny" has yet to be seen.
 While standing in a freezing shower isn't healthy or practical, a study in the journal Diabetes has shown you can transform your "bad fat" into brown fat by blasting the AC while you sleep.

 BEIGE FAT: "GOOD FAT"